GregoireChevalierCOPAmaco/Log/2023_04/Semaine28(25-29Avril2023).md

     After adding this configuration, you should be able to call GET/ http://localhost:3000/administration in Postman and receive a 200 code.
     ```
+    - [x] Installation de ```npm install --save @nestjs/serve-static @nestjs/ng-universal @nguniversal/express-engine
+ --legacy-peer-deps```
+    - [x] Ajout de :
+    ```
+        ServeStaticModule.forRoot({
+      rootPath: join(__dirname, '../..', 'front-end'),
+      exclude: ['/api*'],
+    }),
+    ```
+    dans le app.module.ts de nestJs
+    - [x] Rebuild du docker avec ```docker compose --env-file .env.dev -f docker-compose.dev.yml up --renew-anon-volumes --always-recreate-deps --build``` et toujours la 404 sur postman
+    - [x] Précisions de GPT :
+    ```
+    When you navigate to a route in your Angular application, the client-side code in the browser sends an HTTP GET request to the server to retrieve the page content.
+The server then responds with the HTML, CSS, and JavaScript files required to render the page in the browser.

+    When you try to access the same route using Postman, it will send a GET request to the server, but it will not be able to render the page in the same way that the client-side code in the browser can.
+Instead, Postman will receive the raw HTML, CSS, and JavaScript files that are returned by the server, which may not be what you were expecting.

+    If you want to test your Angular routes, you can use a browser like Google Chrome, Firefox or Safari to navigate to the desired route, or you can use a tool like cURL to make HTTP requests from the command line.
+    ```En gros : on ne peut pas accéder à angular depuis postman, juste vérifier que l'app tourne sur le port choisi.
 - [ ] Poursuite Predict
     - [ ] KP-177
     - [ ] Écriture des tests